opencanarias/taple-docsite/docs/learn/governance-structure.md

 - **MAJORITY**: This is the simplest one, it means that the majority, that is, more than 50% of the voters must sign the petition.
 It always rounds up, for example, in the case where there are 4 voters, the MAJORITY quorum would be reached when 3 give their signature.
 - **FIXED**{fixed}: It's pretty straightforward, it means that a fixed number of voters must sign the petition.
 For example, if a FIXED quorum of 3 is specified, this quorum will be reached when 3 voters have signed the petition.
-- **PORCENTAJE**{porcentaje}: This is a quorum that is calculated based on a percentage of the voters.
+- **PERCENTAGE**{percentage}: This is a quorum that is calculated based on a percentage of the voters.
 For example, if a PERCENTAGE quorum of 0.5 is specified, this quorum will be reached when 50% of the voters have signed the petition.
 It always rounds up.

 In the event that a policy does not resolve for any member it will be returned to the governance owner.
 This allows, for example, that after the creation of the governance, when there are no declared members yet, the owner can evaluate, approve and validate the changes.